 - 1/4 to 1/2 cup unsweetened coconut milk beverage

 BUT WAIT JUST A MINUTE!
-Disney, closed for social distancing, released its own Dole Whip recipe, much to the delight of us Dole Whip fans.
+Disney released its own Dole Whip recipe, much to the delight of us Dole Whip fans.
 And it’s got a secret ingredient the Dole Pineapple company doesn’t include: ice cream!
 No wonder the Disney recipe produces such creamy wonderfulness.

 Here you go.
 You’re welcome.